Configuration steps to add Office365 as a Social Provider

 - The right-most column will contain the key value, after you save the configuration changes (below).
 Be sure to come back to this section and copy it after you hit save, so you will have it for use in your client application during authentication at run-time.

-- Use the "Show" from the drop-down list to select the type of resources you want to pick from.
+- Use the "Show" from the drop-down list to select the type of resources you want to pick.

 - The first column allows you to select from the available resource applications in your directory that expose a web API.
 Click the resource you are interested in, then click the check mark in the lower right corner.